-The Board compared the Fund's investment performance over multiple time periods ending December 31, 2022 to the performance of funds in the Broadridge performance universe and against the Russell 1000® Value Index (Index).
-The Board noted that performance of Series II shares of the Fund was in the first quintile of its performance universe for the one year period and the fifth quintile for the three and five year periods (the first quintile being the best performing funds and the fifth quintile being the worst performing funds).
-The Board noted that performance of Series II shares of the Fund was above the performance of the Index for the one year period and below the performance of the Index for the three and five year periods.
-The Board acknowledged limitations regarding the Broadridge data, in particular that differences may exist between a Fund's investment objective, principal investment strategies and/or investment restrictions and those of the funds in its performance universe.
-The Board considered that the Fund underwent a portfolio management team change and investment process change in March 2021, and that performance results prior to such date were those of the prior portfolio management team.
+The Board compared the Fund's investment performance over multiple time periods ending December 31, 2022 to the performance of funds in the Broadridge performance universe and against the S&P Composite 1500 Health Care Index (Index).
+The Board noted that performance of Series II shares of the Fund was in the fifth quintile of its performance universe for the one, three and five year periods (the first quintile being the best performing funds and the fifth quintile being the worst performing funds).
+The Board noted that performance of Series II shares of the Fund was below the performance of the Index for the one, three and five year periods.
+The Board considered that the Fund underwent a portfolio management change in November 2021, and that performance results prior to such date were those of the prior portfolio management team.
+The Board considered that stock selection in certain health care sub-sectors detracted from Fund performance.
 The Board recognized that the performance data reflects a snapshot in time as of a particular date and that selecting a different performance period could produce different results.
-The Board also reviewed more recent Fund performance as well as other performance metrics. which did not change its conclusions.
+The Board also reviewed more recent Fund performance as well as other performance metrics, which did not change its conclusions.